 Whether it’s your first turkey or your 30th, there are always a few questions that pop up on the big day.
 You can find all you need to know about turkey technique on our website.
-Here, our test kitchen tackles your top 10 most frequently asked questions about roasting a turkey (How do I thaw my turkey?
+Here, our test kitchen tackles your top 10 most frequently asked questions about turkey basics (How do I thaw my turkey?
 Should I stuff the turkey?
 Should I baste it?) and have pointed you in the right direction, so your turkey will turn out flawlessly without worry.

 1. How big of a turkey should I buy?